 The Supply Chain

-This Desert Rose Selenite comes from a small family-owned mine in Morrocco.
+This Desert Rose Selenite comes from a mine in Morrocco.

 Learn More: Ethical Mining

-This Desert Rose Selenite was polished in Morocco.
+This Desert Rose Selenite was imported by a US mineral wholesaler.

 Learn More: Ethical Lapidary